Pipeline YAML Reference#

 property of the promotions

 Semaphore project.
+This property is compulsory.

-If the pipeline_file
+If pipeline_file

-then pipeline_file
+If pipeline_file

 Each pipeline_file